NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 deviate somewhat from the reference results for lunokhod1.

-The obtained builds include the latest pdf documentation, generated on centos-64-5 (as other machines lack LaTeX).
+The obtained builds include the latest pdf documentation, generated on lunokhod1 (as other machines lack LaTeX), and later copied to each build.
 The builds are renamed according to the release convention, and copied to byss at /byss/docroot/stereopipeline/daily_build (the internal location of the public link from above).

 Each time the automated builds are started, a fresh copy is fetched not only of VisionWorkbench and StereoPipeline, but also of